-But, talking about fire, as in actual Fire, there have been quite many deaths of common civilians and brave fire-fighters who went forth willingly even in a glimmer of hope.
+But, talking about fire, as in actual FIRE, there have been quite many deaths of common civilians and brave firefighters who went forth willingly even with a glimmer of hope.
 And I must say it was about time, this industry was revolutionized too.

 Its creator, Sam Cossman, CEO and Co-Founder of Quake Technologies says that the ability to “looking at things through a new lens” is one of the most important things that helped him envision it.
 When he first came to know that firefighting involves training their personnel to feel their way around the room, he was in complete incredulity.
 That was his true inspiration for C-Thru.